 So, like everyone, I went online to rant and vent.
 On twitter, I complained:

-just read that Polaroid stopped making 600 film. so for 1 pack of film, that has 10 shots in it, amazon charges $39.99 (at the lowest)
+just read that Polaroid stopped making 600 film. so for 1 pack of film, that has 10 shots in it, amazon charges $39.99 (at the lowest)One hour later, someone noticed my complaints, and responded:

 4 dollars a photo!